rangsimanketkaew/Auto-NWChem/README.md

 ![Capture_Menu](https://github.com/rangsimanketkaew/NWChem/blob/master/etc/Capture_menu.PNG)

-A programing script for auto compile NWChem program on CentOS and Ubuntu.
-Do not trust the script but it works for me.
+A programing script for auto compile NWChem program on CentOS and Ubuntu. .
 It can also be adjusted to be compatible with other Linux distribution. <br />

 ## Requirement
 * NWChem version 6.8 (lastest version)